-MEE640 Diverse Learners in STEM
+MEE 640 Varied Learners in STEM

-This course examines strategies for effectively engaging diverse learners in STEM (Science, Technology, Engineering, and Mathematics) education.
-Participants will explore inclusive practices and instructional strategies to support students with diverse backgrounds, learning styles, and abilities in STEM subjects.
-The course emphasizes equity, accessibility, and culturally responsive teaching approaches in STEM classrooms.
-Educators will learn how to differentiate instruction, provide personalized learning experiences, and create inclusive learning environments that promote success for all students.
-Through case studies, practical applications, and collaborative projects, participants will develop the knowledge and skills necessary to address the diverse needs of learners in STEM education.
+This course examines strategies for effectively engaging varied learners in STEM (Science, Technology, Engineering, and Mathematics) education.
+Participants will explore immersive-practices and instructional strategies to support students with wide-ranging backgrounds, learning styles, and abilities in STEM subjects.
+The course emphasizes objectivity, accessibility, and responsive teaching approaches in STEM classrooms.
+Educators will learn how to differentiate instruction, provide personalized learning experiences, and create immersive learning environments that promote success for all students.
+Through case studies, practical applications, and collaborative projects, participants will develop the knowledge and skills necessary to address the various needs of learners in STEM education.

-MEE641 Methods in STEM Teaching for Elementary Educators

-This course is designed to equip elementary educators with effective methods and strategies for teaching STEM (Science, Technology, Engineering, and Mathematics) subjects.
+MEE 641 Methods in STEM Teaching for Elementary Educators (3 Credit Hours) This course is designed to equip elementary educators with effective methods and strategies for teaching STEM (Science, Technology, Engineering, and Mathematics) subjects.
 Participants will explore pedagogical approaches that promote hands-on learning, inquiry-based instruction, and interdisciplinary connections within STEM disciplines.
 The course emphasizes practical applications and instructional techniques tailored to the developmental needs and learning styles of elementary students.
 Educators will learn to design engaging STEM lessons, integrate technology effectively, and assess student learning in STEM subjects.
 Through collaborative projects, case studies, and reflective practices, participants will develop the skills necessary to foster a love for STEM and prepare students for future success in STEM fields.

-MEE642 Digital Literacy and Computational Thinking for Elementary Students (3 Credit Hours) This course focuses on developing digital literacy and computational thinking skills in elementary students.
+MEE 642 Digital Literacy and Computational Thinking for Elementary Students (3 Credit Hours) This course focuses on developing digital literacy and computational thinking skills in elementary students.
 Participants will explore foundational concepts and practical strategies to integrate technology effectively into elementary education, fostering digital literacy and computational thinking across various subjects.
 The course emphasizes hands-on activities, coding exercises, and interactive learning experiences to enhance students' problem-solving abilities and creativity.
 Educators will learn to design engaging lessons, utilize educational technology tools, and assess student learning in digital and computational skills.
 Through collaborative projects, case studies, and reflective practices, participants will gain the knowledge and skills to empower elementary students with essential digital competencies for the 21st century.

-MEE650 Project-Based STEM Learning Experiences
+MEE 650 Project-Based STEM Learning Experiences